Xioustic/PseudoTV_Manager/README.md

 PyPTVMan
 ========
 This is a fork of the channel managers built for PseudoTV and PseudoTVLive.

-The intention of this fork is to port the application to Python2 and PyQt4 from Visual Basic. in order to make the application usable cross-platform and decrease overhead for improving and fixing up the code.
+The intention of this fork is to port the application to Python2 and PyQt4 from Visual Basic.

 Why?
 ====